HFG43/Portfolio/README.md

 # 📖 [Portfolio] <a name="about-project"></a>

 is a first project to prepare the arena to showcase my future Portfolio as software developer.
-Here you will find a first presentation of my portfolio works and professional skills.
+Here you will find a first presentation of my portfolio works and professional skills, and you will also have the option of sending me a message.

 **[Portfolio]** is a starting point to present my future portfolio in a responsive way.